facelessuser/pymdown-extensions/docs/src/markdown/extensions/snippets.md

 is especially useful for including a page of reference links or abbreviations on every page.

-Snippets provides an `auto_append` option that allows a user to specify a list of files that will be automatically appended to every to Markdown content.
-Each entry in the list searched for relative to the `base_path` entries.
+Snippets provides an `auto_append` option that allows a user to specify a list of files that will be automatically appended to every Markdown content.
+Each entry in the list is searched for relative to the `base_path` entries.

 ## Options